Internet TAXSIM Version 9.3 With ATRA

 If you suspect any case has been calculated incorrectly, please extract that case (or a exemplar, if there are many cases) and run it in individual taxpayer mode.
 Examine the output to see if it suggests why the result is a surprise, but if you are still of the opinion that TAXSIM got it wrong, please set the case ID (variable 1) to "-1" and email the output web page to me with a statement of what you think is wrong.
 I will get back to you within a couple of days with an explanation or a fix.
 It is important that you not send large files or attachments.
 Just send an email with a few cases, the TAXSIM response and the reason you believe the response to be in error.

 We do answer all mail, and we do follow up on queries, but it is important to abide by the guidelines in the previous paragraph.
 An email message with the statement that "TAXSIM is broken", or even "state x is broken for feature y" will be returned with a request for an example in Internet TAXSIM format as described above.
 Once we get that, we will compare our results with hand generated results done from a tax form and any problem will soon be resolved.
 Comments from users have led to significant improvements in the program, and are almost always resolved within 48 hours.

 Some users have expressed concern about our ability to process large files, but files up to 200,000 cases are not a problem.
 Larger files should probably be broken up and run in the evening.
 Anytime you are getting timed out, please wait several hours and try again, as the time-outs are a sign that something is overloaded.

 Users of the AHEAD and HRS are reminded that they are not permitted to send state identifiers to us.
 If such users need state tax calculations they should set the state id to "-1", in which case the server will return 51 records for each record received, one for each possible state.
+You can then pick our the appropriate result on your authorized computer.
 Don't laugh - it works.